prosti221/sparse-SLAM/README.md

 ## Future TODOs
 - Add loop closure detection
-- Improve keyframe selection criteria
+- Improve keyframe selection criteria.
+Its mostly governed by an interval currently since I haven't been able to get the more sophisticated selection process to work robustly.
 - Add tooling for profiling
 - Improve efficiency, its barely usable for real-time purposes currently.
 - Add tooling for ground truth comparison for benchmarking